 Your rehabilitation and future needs

 Regaining control of your life and rebuilding for the future might take some adjustments.
 The cost implications of these changes will also be considered when it comes to making a claim for compensation.
 You might need to have your home adapted or make changes to accommodate your personal interests.
+You may find that you need to undergo rehabilitation as part of your recovery, too.
 There are also family commitments and the prospect of relying on state benefits if you are unable to return to work.